 'Defining moment': Sunday will decide which way this country goes, says PM Imran

-- Prime minister's address comes as he faces a no-confidence vote in the National Assembly on Sunday
+- Prime minister's address focuses on foreign policy as he faces a no-confidence vote in the National Assembly on Sunday

 Prime Minister Imran Khan reiterated his stance on continuing to play 'till the final delivery' of the innings, stressing that Sunday's National Assembly proceedings, where voting is likely to happen on the no-confidence motion against him, will decide which way "the country is headed".

-"Those who played cricket with me know that I will not give up," said Khan as he began to wrap up his address.
+"Those who played cricket with me know that I will not give up," said Khan as he began to wrap up his address in which he focused mostly on Pakistan's foreign policy.
 "Sunday will decide which way the country is headed."

 Khan, under pressure as a key ally switched allegiance just on Wednesday, said the voting result will decide if an "honest and upright leader like me should stay in power, or let these tried and tested people get back in power".